On ergodicity of linear actions on $\mathbb{R}^n$ and factoriality of group von Neumann algebras: Introduction

+For ergodicity of the diagonal action $\widehat{\delta} \times \widehat{\eta}$, ergodicity of the component actions are not enough, as demonstrated in Example \ref{Exmp: individual ergodicity not enough}.
 Hence we have to put a mixing condition on $\Gamma \actson N^\circ$ or $\Gamma \actson N/N^\circ$.
 Since $N/N^\circ$ is a discrete countable group in this setting, the dual is a compact abelian group and the action $\Gamma \actson \widehat{N/N^\circ}$ is automatically probability measure preserving (pmp) with respect to the Haar measure.
-Hence if we either have that the non-singular action $\Gamma \actson N^\circ$ is weakly mixing or the pmp action $\Gamma \actson \widehat{N/N^\circ}$ is mixing, we can apply an `ergodicity of diagonal action' result, as in \cite[Theorem 1.1]{GLASNER_WEISS_2016} or \cite[Theorem 2.3]{SchmidtWalters82}.
+Hence if either the non-singular action $\Gamma \actson N^\circ$ is weakly mixing or the pmp action $\Gamma \actson \widehat{N/N^\circ}$ is mixing, we can apply an `ergodicity of diagonal action' result, as in \cite[Theorem 1.1]{GLASNER_WEISS_2016} or \cite[Theorem 2.3]{SchmidtWalters82}.
 For linear actions on $\R^n$, there are natural classes of examples of actions that are doubly ergodic, for example, actions of lattices (for $n \geq 3$) and dense subgroups of $\SL(n,\R)$ on $\R^n$, and consequently these actions are weakly mixing.
-Together in Theorems \ref{Thm: main theorem non splitting case} and \ref{Cor: main theorem when action is mixing} we prove the following:
+Combining this, we prove our second main result: